Rotorua, Central North Island, New Zealand

 Solitaire Lodge is perched in solitary splendour on the tip of a bush-clad peninsula overlooking magnificent Lake Tarawera and is the perfect place to base yourself for kayaking, lakeside walks and trout fishing, or to relax and do absolutely nothing in the welcoming, serene retreat of this luxury hotel.

 Solitaire Lodge's suites are sublimely luxurious and each have either lake, lagoon or mountain views visible from their floor to ceiling windows or from their private balconies.
-All have spacious living and dining areas and there is also a two-bedroom suite and a private villa available for those traveling with larger parties or families.
+All have spacious living and dining areas and there is also a two-bedroom suite and a private villa available for those travelling with larger parties or families.

 Fresh, locally sourced ingredients are used by the chef to create fabulous New Zealand cuisine and are complemented by a superb selection of the country's wine.
 Relax in the lounge in front of the open fire with a book from the lodge's library or enjoy the bar facilities at hand for guests.
 The atmosphere here is relaxed and homely, with pre-dinner drinks and canapés feeling more like a house party than a hotel.